Selection by Prediction with Conformal p-values: Real data application

 \subsection{Candidate screening in recruitment}

-We apply our method as an automatic screening tool in recruiting, where a human resources staff uses machine learning prediction to screen all applicants and shortlist some for subsequent test and interviews.
+We apply $\cfbh$ as an automatic screening tool in recruiting, where a human resources staff uses machine learning prediction to screen all applicants and shortlist some for subsequent test and interviews.
 In this application, machine learning is used to predict whether a new candidate is qualified for the job (i.e., whether the recruitment is successful); a higher predicted value might indicate a better fit to the position, but no guarantee can be provided for a black-box prediction machine.
-We will use our method to calibrate the prediction and generate a shortlist of candidates with rigorous FDR control, i.e., limiting the proportion of unqualifieds among the selected candidates.
+We will use $\cfbh$ to calibrate the prediction and generate a shortlist of candidates with rigorous FDR control, i.e., limiting the proportion of unqualified individuals among the selected candidates.

 We assume new applicants to the position and previous applicants on record (such as those who applied last year) are i.i.d.~from the same distribution.
-This is reasonable if the pool of the position are stable over the years.
-The recruiters could train any prediction model on previous applicants and use any monotone nonconformity score as their choice.

-We use a small-scale recruitment dataset from Kaggle~\cite{datarecruit}, as recruitment datasets from companies are often confidential.
+This is reasonable if the pool of applicants for the position is stable over the years.
+The recruiters may train any prediction model on previous applicants and use any monotone nonconformity score as their choice.
+We use a small-scale recruitment dataset from Kaggle~\citep{datarecruit}, as recruitment datasets from companies are often confidential.
 There are $n_{\textrm{tot}} = 215$ samples in total.
 Each sample is from an applicant for the position; the data includes covariates about their education, work experience, gender, specialization, etc., and the response is a binary variable indicating whether the applicant is finally offered the job.
+Here, we use this binary outcome as a perfect proxy for the qualification of a candidate.
 We randomly split the data into a training set of size $|\cD_\train|=86$ and a test set of size $|\cD_\test|=43$.
-We first train a gradient boosting model to predict the job offering, using the \texttt{sckit-learn} Python library without fine tuning, and apply our method with the three nonconformity scores in Section~\ref{sec:simu} for $q=0.2$ and $q=0.5$.
+We first train a gradient boosting model to predict the job offering, using the \texttt{sckit-learn} Python library without fine tuning, and apply the three procedures (except Bonferroni since it is less powerful) in Section~\ref{sec:simu} for $q=\in\{0.1,0.2,0.5\}$.
 We plot the false discovery proportion (FDP) and power over $N=100$ independent runs in Figures~\ref{fig:recruit} and~\ref{fig:recruit_power}, respectively.

 All three scores achieve valid FDR control (averaging the FDPs). \texttt{BH\_res} and \texttt{BH\_clip} have similar FDP (hence FDR).
 The FDP of \texttt{BH\_sub} is lower, potentially because of its low power, and also less stable than the other two.
 As \texttt{BH\_sub} only uses the subset of training samples with $Y=0$ to calibrate the selection set as~\cite{bates2021testing,rava2021burden} did (see discussion in Appendix~\ref{app:subsec_variant}), when such subset is small, the calibration, hence the FDP, can be unstable.
 Intuitively, \texttt{BH\_res} and \texttt{BH\_clip} achieve a more stable behavior by using all the calibration data.